grahamcarman/docs/learn/deferrable-operators.md

 from airflow.sensors.time_sensor import TimeSensorAsync as TimeSensor
 ```

 If you are using a deferrable operator that is part of a provider package, you will also need to ensure that package is installed in your Airflow environment.
-For example, to use the Snowflake deferrable operator from the [Astronomer Providers](https://github.com/astronomer/astronomer-providers) package:
+For example, to use the deferrable Snowflake operator [SnowflakeOperatorAsync](https://registry.astronomer.io/providers/astronomer-providers/versions/latest/modules/SnowflakeOperatorAsync) from the [Astronomer Providers](https://github.com/astronomer/astronomer-providers) package:

 1. Add the following to your `requirements.txt` file: